autonot/aspii.xyz/content/posts/hugo_games_tutorial/index.md

 > Note: This front matter is formatted in TOML instead of YAML.
 You can tell because of the +++ at the top and bottom.
 Hugo supports both YAML and TOML.

 In your `.md` file, add this line of code to embed the game to your site.
 We'll use the URL of Geometry Tower, hosted by AddictingGames.com.
+Simply replace the Geometry Tower URL with the URl of the game you want to embed.

 ![](iframe_demo.png)